Teodor310/Recomp-App/README.md

 🚧 **Work in Progress** 🚧
 This project is currently under active development.
 Functionality and structure may change frequently.
 ## Goal
 Calorie tracking app with AI features.
+A smart calorie tracking app built using the Flutter framework, featuring seamless Firebase authentication and enhanced with AI-powered features to help users manage their nutrition more intelligently.

 ## Demo Home Screen